Prices of production: Sources and context

 The argument in Capital, Volume III (Marx intended to publish still more volumes, but did not manage to do so) is that the sales of newly produced commodities in the capitalist mode of production are regulated by their production prices.
 What products will sell for, has to do with what it normally costs to make them, plus the profit mark-up that will secure a normal average return on capital for the producing enterprise.
 For efficient producers, there will normally be a larger margin between their costs and their sales-revenue (more profit), and for less efficient producers, there will be a smaller margin between their costs and revenue (less profit).
 Marx's controversial claim is that the magnitude of the production prices for products is determined ultimately by their current replacement costs in average labour time, i.e. by the value of products.

-A lot of the academic debate about Marx's concept of production prices is probably caused by the fact that Marx never finalized the text of the third volume of Capital for publication, although he drafted it before publishing the first volume.
-The book was edited together posthumously by Friedrich Engels, who tried to make a polished story out of a mass of draft manuscripts Marx left behind.
+A lot of the academic debate about Marx's concept of production prices is probably caused by the fact that Marx never finalized the text of the third volume of Capital for publication, although he drafted it before publishing the first and second volumes.
+The third volume, like the second one, was edited together posthumously by Friedrich Engels.
+Engels tried to make a polished story out of a mass of draft manuscripts Marx left behind.
 Marx sketched complicated issues in a shorthand way which is sometimes ambiguous and incomplete, and does not make all the implications explicit.
 According to the German Marxian scholar Michael Heinrich, "Marx was nowhere near solving all of the conceptual problems".
-However, Marx's concept is also frequently confused with similar concepts in other economic theories.
+However, Marx's concept of production prices is also frequently confused with similar concepts in other economic theories.